AI-SDC/ACRO/docs/source/support.rst

 - Parameter significance testing

 **For Non-Technical Users:**
-ACRO automatically identifies when research outputs might reveal sensitive information about individuals or organizations, applying industry-standard privacy protection rules without requiring manual review of every result.
+ACRO automatically identifies when research outputs might reveal sensitive information about individuals or organizations, applying industry-standard privacy protection rules.
+It must be used by trained researchers and checked by skilled checkers.

 Output Management
 -----------------